piranna/piranna.github.io/pages/hire-me.md

-- Interesting, creative and stimulating projects, allowing me to learn about new skills, technologies or knowledge areas that can be of my interests (not necesarily just only related to computer engineering).
+- Interesting, creative and stimulating projects, allowing me to learn about new skills, technologies or knowledge areas that can be of my interests (not necessarily just only related to computer engineering).
 - Research & Development projects, specially in academic contexts.
-Jobs with **real** posibilities of publishing academic papers will **always** be of my interest and have priority over others than don't.
+Jobs with **real** possibilities of publishing academic papers will **always** be of my interest and have priority over others than don't.
-- Incentivate workers to improve themselves and achieve technical excelence.
+- Incentive workers to improve themselves and achieve technical excellence.
   This includes (but not only just sticks to) that the company fulfills the [Joel's test](https://www.joelonsoftware.com/2000/08/09/the-joel-test-12-steps-to-better-code/)
-- All company code and intellectual property (at least the one not directly related with the company's bussines model) is published as Open Source and/or as Creative Commons.
+- All company code and intellectual property (at least the one not directly related with the company's business model) is published as Open Source and/or as Creative Commons.
-- 100% remote positions with flexible schedule and management based on [async communications](https://doist.com/blog/asynchronous-communication/), with clear specificacions, roadmap and requirements.
+- 100% remote positions with flexible schedule and management based on [async communications](https://doist.com/blog/asynchronous-communication/), with clear specifications, roadmap and requirements.
 This does not exclude of having face-to-face meetings, but based on my experience, usually a hands-on meeting once each two months is more than enough.
-- Travel expenses and fully paid accomodation during all my relocation time, no matter how long is it.
+- Travel expenses and fully paid accommodation during all my relocation time, no matter how long is it.
-- Bonuses and beneficts directly acountable to both my own performance and the company one.
+- Bonuses and benefits directly accountable to both my own performance and the company one.
-- Acknowledge of my involvement in the company (including voluntary overtime), being this in both short term beneficts and revenues (bonuses, extra paid holidays, travels for leisure or bussines, technological equipment...) and long term ones (additional shares or equity).
+- Acknowledge of my involvement in the company (including voluntary overtime), being this in both short term benefits and revenues (bonuses, extra paid holidays, travels for leisure or business, technological equipment...) and long term ones (additional shares or equity).

 ## Main expertise areas